NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_extra_tips.rst

 #.
 Basic vs. advanced diagnostics (within a POD): Separate parts of diagnostics, e.g, those might need adjustment when model performance out of obs range.

 #.
 Avoid special characters (``!@#$%^&*``) in file/script names.

+See section 3 of the Getting Started for more details on how the package is called.
+See the :doc:`command line reference <ref_cli>` for documentation on command line options (or run ``mdtf --help``).